Our rating(3.6/5)

 POS integrations

-Tyro’s card terminals integrate with over 300 different point of sale (POS) and practice management software systems including Bepoz, Clinic to Cloud, Hike POS, Lightspeed and Vend.
+Tyro’s card terminals integrate with over 330 different point of sale (POS) and practice management software systems including Bepoz, Clinic to Cloud and Epos Now.
 The wide range of integrations means that Tyro can fit into almost any kind of business using specialised POS software.

 Why is this important?
-To save time and human errors, it is better to integrate an EFTPOS machine with your point of sale system (unless you are using the terminal as a standalone solution).
+To save time and human errors, it is better to integrate an EFTPOS machine with your point of sale system (unless you’re using the terminal as a standalone solution).

 When a POS system is synced with an EFTPOS machine, it automatically communicates transactions to the terminal and records transactions in your sales reports along with details like the type of card that was used.
-You also avoid having to manually enter totals on the terminal as well as confirm successful payments in the POS software afterwards.
+You also avoid having to manually enter totals on the terminal or confirm successful payments in the POS software afterwards.

 Remote payments